 Understanding the host-pathogen interaction network to diminish viral symptom development is one of the central goals of virological research.
-In this study, we have shown that two viruses having very different replication strategies, (TVCV and TuMV which are genuine representatives of Tobamovirus and Potyvirus families, respectively) cause very similar upward curling leaf and wavy leaf margin symptoms on the Bur but not on Col ecotype plants.
-The molecular basis for the ecotype difference therefore likely lies within the presence or absence of specific host factors that react in a very similar way to the infection of by the two pathogens.
+In this study we have shown that two viruses having very different replication strategies, (TVCV and TuMV that are genuine representatives of Tobamovirus and Potyvirus families, respectively) cause very similar upward curling leaf and wavy leaf margin symptoms on the Bur but not on Col ecotype plants.
+The molecular basis for the ecotype difference therefore likely lies within the presence or absence of specific host factors that react in a very similar way to the infection of the two pathogens (in the Bur ecotype).
 By studying the transcriptomes and sRNAomes of the two sets of infections we hypothesize that the basis of the symptom development in Bur plants may be the enhanced impairment of the TAS3 pathway.
-Both viruses possess a VSR that binds sRNAs, constituting a common target of action, for example, miR390 duplex binding by the two VSRs would impair TAS3-derived tasiARF biogenesis.
-An ecotype-specific structural difference in the miR390 duplex could result in selective binding by the VSRs.
-However, we could not find evidence for a different duplex structure of miR390a or miR390b in the two ecotypes.
-The RISC-loading efficiency of miR390 is very low and the overexpression of miR390 does not improve it, because the bottleneck is the availability of AGO7 [11].
-It is possible that the miR390 loading into AGO7 is differentially affected by the presence of the virus either because the VSR directly manipulates the loading process or indirectly by relocating the AGO7 within the cell to a compartment that lacks miR390.
-Since some VSRs can bind ARGONAUTE proteins to block their antiviral action, we compared the amino acid sequences of the AGO proteins that could be involved in the production of tasiARF.
-There was no difference in the AGO1 sequence but AGO2 and especially AGO7 were more variable between the investigated ecotypes.
-We think that the best explanation is that the VSR binds and blocks some functions of the AGO7 protein selectively in the Bur ecotype but that would require a parallel evolution of the VSRs of different viruses to target the same AGO7 protein.
-Such parallel evolution of viral factors to target the same host factor is not unprecedented [105].
-A study investigating the evolution of plant VSRs argues that plant VSRs are subject to episodic positive selection due to frequent jumps between different hosts rather than a oneto-one co-evolution with a single host [106].
-This is consistent with our findings since both viruses we worked with have a broad host range (the turnip vein-clearing virus isolate we used, TVCV-ApH was isolated from Alliaria petiolata, a.k.a. garlic mustard [45]).
-It is unclear why the virus would favor blocking AGO7, although it was described that AGO7 has some antiviral function [107,108].
-Another interesting possibility is that since the virus replication is often associated with an endomembrane system and the AGO7-mediated tasiRNA production is also endomembrane-associated [109], therefore, the viral replication could interfere with the AGO7-dependent tasiARF production.
+Both viruses possess a VSR that binds sRNAs, constituting a common acting player (i.e., miR390 duplex binding by the two VSRs would impair TAS3-derived tasiARF biogenesis.
+Still in such a case, a host cellular status/characteristic should enable the ecotype-specific symptom development through VSR action.
+A more plausible explanation would be that the VSR binds and blocks the AGO7 protein selectively in the Bur ecotype but that would require a parallel evolution of the VSRs of different viruses to target the same AGO7 protein.
+Such parallel evolution of viral factors to target the same host factor is not unprecedented [83].
+It is unclear why the virus favors to block AGO7, although it was described that AGO7 has some antiviral function [84,85].
+Another interesting possibility is that since the virus replication is often associated with an endomembrane system and the AGO7-mediated tasiRNA production is also endomembrane associated [86], therefore, the viral replication could interfere with the AGO7-dependent tasiARF production.
 However, this interference should not be a passive process since it should happen only in the Bur ecotype.
+Our QTL mapping results suggest that a multigenic interaction is behind the observed leaf deformations, although the disrupted abaxial-adaxial gradient of tasiARF could be a major contributor.
+To reveal the exact nature of the selective blockage of tasiARF production in the virus-infected Bur ecotype, further research is needed in the future.